MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 - The Microsoft Entra **Maximum number of devices per user** setting is set to 3.
 - The Intune **Device limit** setting is set to 5.

-**Outcome:** You can enroll up to 3 devices, because The Microsoft Entra ID limits users to a maximum of 3 devices.
+**Outcome:** You can enroll up to 3 devices, because the Microsoft Entra ID limits users to a maximum of 3 devices.
 If you try to enroll more than three devices in Intune, enrollment fails because the fourth device is blocked from registering in Microsoft Entra ID.

 ### iOS or Android devices example 2